rfbergeron/bompiler/doc/IDEAS.md

   are treated as if they were declared as pointers (pointer/pointer to function)
 - You can only implicitly convert between `void*` and other pointer types, not any other kind of void pointer (for example `void**`).
+- Struct and union members may not have storage class specifiers
+- Tags and enumeration constants declared as struct and union members are "hoisted" up into the enclosing scope

 ## Simpler structure handling
 Structure handling could be simplified, removing the need to have a second pass